daipozhi/Purpose-AI/README.md

                     value ones , calculate its grammar value , add with its word value , choose max value one )
-                    (if you want grid compute,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file , if you on ubuntu please read tools-6/readme.txt file ,if you on msys please read tools-7/readme.txt file)
+                    (if you want grid compute,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file , if you on ubuntu please read tools-6/readme.txt file , if you on msys please read tools-7/readme.txt file)

                 run program in webfind62 (step220)(copy to work_dir)
                     (get all the words , it is 4th word database )